spryffee/compliventory/docs/index.md

 ---

-## The problem
+## What it does

-Every company runs on third parties and internal systems — Slack, AWS, the HR portal, that CRM nobody remembers buying.
-Someone has to know **what is in use, who is accountable for it, where the data lives, and how risky it is** — for security reviews, for GDPR records of processing, for the auditor who asks "show me your vendor register".
-Spreadsheets go stale the week they're written.
+compliventory is a self-hosted **inventory of vendors and systems** — what the company uses, who is accountable for it, where the data lives, and how risky it is:

-## What compliventory does

-compliventory is a self-hosted **inventory of vendors and systems** that stays current because keeping it current is cheap:

 - **Any employee** can submit a new vendor/system or propose an edit — no gatekeeping at the door.